protocolbuffers/protobuf/doc/vs-cpp-protos.md

   unpredictability into the library.  upb benefits from having a much simpler and more predictable design.
 * Some of the complexity in C++'s hybrid model arises from the fact that arenas were added after the fact.
-Designing for a hybrid model from the outset would likely yield a simpler result
+Designing for a hybrid model from the outset would likely yield a simpler result.
 * Unique ownership does support some usage patterns that arenas cannot directly accommodate.
 For example, you can reparent a message and the child will precisely follow the lifetime of its new parent.
 An arena would require you to either